Chapter 1: Student Conduct and Discipline

 1.5.1 Interim Disciplinary Action Accelerated Hearing

-When Interim Disciplinary Action has been taken by the OSCCR under Section 1.4.3 above and remains in place following the opportunity for the student to address the allegations and/or potential threat, the student will be given the opportunity to have a hearing of the charges in accordance with the procedures specified in Section 1.5.5 of this Policy within 10 days after the interim disciplinary action was taken; however, if the OSCCR determines that there is good cause, the 10-day period may be extended for a reasonable period.
+When Interim Disciplinary Action has been taken by the Office of Community Standards under Section 1.4.3 above and remains in place following the opportunity for the student to address the allegations and/or potential threat, the student will be given the opportunity to have a hearing of the charges in accordance with the procedures specified in Section 1.5.5 of this Policy within 10 days after the interim disciplinary action was taken; however, if the Office of Community Standards determines that there is good cause, the 10-day period may be extended for a reasonable period.

 1.5.2 Notice of Hearing